 Ingredients:

-- Canned Coconut Milk.
+- Coconut Milk.
 Full-fat, canned coconut milk gives a beautiful milky-white hue and subtle flavor boost.

 - Coconut Extract.
 A fragrant essential!

-*Note: The recipe makes 3 cakes.
-If you think 3 cakes are too much, remember that the Lunar New Year is a time for sharing and gifting.
+*Note: The recipe makes three cakes.
+If you think three cakes are too much, remember that the Lunar New Year is a time for sharing and gifting.
 Make one cake for yourself and give two away!
-Or, make all 3 sticky rice cakes and bring to your extended family gathering for the Lunar New Year.
-Leftovers are delicious when pan-fried in a little oil.
+Or, make all 3 cakes and enjoy at your extended family gathering for the Lunar New Year.
+Leftovers are delicious when pan-fried in a bit of oil.

 Instructions:

-- Make the sugar water.
+2. Make the sugar water.
+In a medium saucepan, melt the rock sugar in water.
 Cool at room temperature or in the fridge.
 (Can be made the day before.)

-- Make the Coconut Milk Batter.
-Whisk together the (cooled) sugar water, glutinous rice flour, and wheat starch.
-Add coconut milk, coconut extract, and vegetable oil.
+3. Make Nian Gao Batter.
+In a large mixing bowl, measure the glutinous rice flour and wheat starch.
+Add cooled sugar water, coconut milk, coconut extract, and vegetable oil.
 Whisk until smooth and thick.

-- Make red bean paste filling.
-Add some Coconut Milk Batter to the red bean paste.
-The texture should be like chocolate pudding.
-This makes it easier to spread.
+4. Make red bean paste filling.
+Add 1/2 cup of Nian Gao batter to the red bean paste.
+The texture will become more fluffy and easy to spread.

-- Steam 1st layer.
-Add 3/4 cup of Coconut Milk Batter to the bottom of all the tins.
-Steam until set, about 7-9 minutes.
-It’s ok if they are bumpy looking.
+6. Steam 1st layer.
+Add 3/4 cup of Nian Gao Batter to the greased tins.
+Steam until the batter is set, about 7-9 minutes.

-- Add Red Bean Paste Filling.
+7. Add Red Bean Paste Filling.
 Remove cakes from the steamer basket.
 Add Red Bean Paste Filling.
-Spread to the edges, leaving a 1/2-inch border.
+Spread to the edges, leaving a 1/2-inch border. *Make sure the red bean is evenly spread into a thin layer.

-- Steam 2nd layer.
-Gently pour additional Coconut Milk Batter directly on top.
+8. Steam 2nd layer.
+Gently pour more Nian Gao Batter on top.
 Steam until set and an inserted skewer comes out clean, about 45 minutes.

 PRO Tips:

 - Generously grease cake pans.
-To make the cakes easier to remove, make sure to grease the cake pans well!
-Mrs. Leong recommends disposable 7-inch tin pans, which actually measure 6 3/4 inches.
+To make the cakes easier to remove, grease the cake pans well.
+Use a pastry brush to get into every nook and cranny.

-- Store cakes in air proof container.
-The cakes will harden quickly, especially if exposed to air.
-Leftovers should be well-wrapped with plastic film.
+- Store cakes in airtight containers.
+The cakes will harden, especially if exposed to air.
+Leftovers should be wrapped with plastic film and placed in an airtight container.
 Store at room temperature for 1 day.
 Otherwise, keep in the fridge.

 Perhaps a better name for this cake would be, Mrs. Leong’s Nian Gao.
 This is her Nian Gao recipe, which she generously shared with me.
-Different from the typical Chinese lunar new year cake, her version is made with Coconut Milk and a delicious layer of red bean filling in the middle.
+Unlike the typical New Year’s cake, her version is made with Coconut Milk and a delicious layer of red bean filling in the middle.

 Mrs. Leong’s recipe carries a long and notable history.
 Essentially, it remains true to its originator: an Admiral’s daughter born in China during the late 1800’s.
 A thoroughly modern woman, she had unbound feet and also worked as a medical doctor.

 Amazingly, her recipe escaped civil war in China to arrive safely onto the harbored shores of Hong Kong.
-Then it traveled to Malaysia, where it received a coconut milk makeover.
-By the time this steamed Nian Gao recipe reached Canada, the grandchildren of the Admiral’s daughter were all making their own variations of this family dessert.
+Then it travelled to Malaysia, where it received a coconut milk makeover.
+By the time this steamed Chinese cake recipe reached Canada, the grandchildren of the Admiral’s daughter were all making their own variations of this family dessert.

-Ring in the Lunar New Year with this wonderful steamed cake!
-All that rich history and meaning, poured into a cake pan.
-All that tradition and family love, spanning continents and generations.
-A truly special cake to be enjoyed with family and friends!
+Ring in the Lunar New Year with this beautiful steamed cake!
+All that rich history and meaning poured into a cake pan.
+All that tradition and family love spanning continents and generations.
+An extraordinary cake to be enjoyed with family and friends!

 FAQ: